Marketing Strategy

 Generally, your marketing department's end goal is to pass off qualified leads to your sales representatives, who will then work their magic and land them as closed deals.
 That suggests that tracking various sales KPIs is a fundamental piece of the marketing strategy puzzle – and it is!
 With these sales KPIs, you can see how your reps are performing:

-• Customer Lifetime Value – the total revenue you can expect to receive from a single customer
+• Customer Lifetime Value (CLV): The total revenue you can expect from a customer over their entire relationship with your company, helping you focus on long-term success.

 Customer Service KPIs